JAlcocerT/JAlcocerT/content/blog/entrep_prod_tools.md

 ---
-title: "Want to be an entrepreneur?"
+title: "Want to be an entrepreneur?
+Try these SelfH Product Tools"
 date: 2025-05-29
 draft: false
-tags: ["Entrepreneuring","Websites","Web Generator"]
+tags: ["Entrepreneuring","Websites","Web Generator","PostHog","PMF"]
-description: 'Building Websites for others.
-SelfHosted Product Tools, Analytics and Authentication.
-The mission of Ghost Websites its just so great.'
+description: 'Building Websites for others with CMS.
+The mission of Ghost Websites its just so great...'
 url: 'product-tools'
 ---